brenden/jquery-slopegraph/README.md

 If an `options` object is passed as a parameter to the slopegraph call, it will apply to every series in the graph.
 However, it is possible to override the global options on a series-by-series basis by attaching an `options` object to an individual series.
-For example, the following data will have its 'Foo' series drawn in red, and every other one drawn in blue.
+For example, the following data will have its "Foo" series drawn in red, and every other one drawn in blue.

 ```javascript